-The visa waiver covers all categories of persons (ordinary, diplomatic, service/official and special passport holders) travelling for all kinds of purposes, except for the purpose of carrying out a paid activity.
-For this latter category, each Member State and also Timor-Leste remain free to impose the visa requirement on the citizens of the other Party in accordance with the applicable Union or national law.
+The visa waiver covers all categories of persons (holders of ordinary, diplomatic, service/official and special passports) travelling for all kinds of purposes, except for the purpose of carrying out a paid activity.
+For this latter category, each Member State and also Tuvalu remains free to impose the visa requirement on the citizens of the other Party in accordance with the applicable Union or national law.
 In order to ensure harmonised implementation, a joint declaration is attached to the agreement on the interpretation of the category of persons travelling for the purpose of carrying out a paid activity.